 Once you choose the size of your aquarium, where you want to put it, and what fish you will buy, you have to choose the right aquarium supplies.
-Buy fish tank supplies best-suited for your fish, and that can fit your fish tank’s dimensions.
-You can buy aquarium supplies online, but its best to go to a store and get the opinion of the store clerk unless you’re sure of what you need.
+Buy fish tank supplies best suited for your fish, which can fit your fish tank’s dimensions.
+You can buy aquarium supplies online, but it’s best to go to a store and get the opinion of the store clerk unless you’re sure of what you need.
 Not sure what to buy?
 Here’s a list of some of the most common aquarium equipment and accessories:

-If you are keeping tropical fish, then an aquarium heater is a crucial piece of fish tank equipment.
+If you are keeping tropical fish, then an aquarium heater is crucial for fish tank equipment.
 A heater maintains a stable water temperature in the fish tank.
-Different sized tanks need different heaters.
+Different sized tanks need other heaters.
 The larger the fish tank, the more watts the heater should have.
 There are also different types of aquarium heaters from which to choose.